kmonsoor/blog.kmonsoor.com/content/articles/pelican-how-to-make-seo-friendly.md

 #### Compress everything

-  * PageSpeed impacts SEO directly.
-Google punishes slow-site especially when search is made on a mobile device.
+  * Loading speed of pages impacts SEO directly.
+Google punishes slow sites especially when search is made on a mobile device.
 Mobile-optimized sites will definitely rank higher on searches from mobile-devices.

-   So, make sure all static files are compressed.
-If not, compress your themes theme's JS, CSS files yourself to a *.min.* version and then replace those in the template files of the theme.
+   So, make sure all static files are being served as compressed.
+If not, compress your theme's JS, CSS files yourself to a *.min.* version and then replace those in the template files of the theme.

-   Or, better to use `[gzip_cache](https://github.com/getpelican/pelican-plugins/tree/master/gzip_cache)` for gzipping all the HTML files statically, also and `[yuicompressor](https://github.com/getpelican/pelican-plugins/tree/master/yuicompressor)` plugin for compressing JS & CSS files for Pelican.
+   Or, better to use [gzip_cache](https://github.com/getpelican/pelican-plugins/tree/master/gzip_cache) for gzipping all the HTML files statically, also and [yuicompressor](https://github.com/getpelican/pelican-plugins/tree/master/yuicompressor) plugin for compressing JS & CSS files for Pelican.
 Those will make sure that, upon build, everything is compressed.

 #### Utilize CDN if you can